 Planned project duration: 60 months, not included an early start in 2009) Effective duration: 84 months Starting date: April 2012 End date: March 2019 Social outcomes The project did not involve local communities but focusses on training of local workforces in forestry, agriculture and business organisation.
 Sustainability (H) The results from this project will be highly sustainable because both infrastructure and training modules were provided to forester training centres to improve capacity among the graduate.
 Increased management and conservation knowledge will continue to build over time in all countries involved.
 Status in 2022 The RIFFEAC Secretariat remains active in the framework of COMIFAC.
 The website is updated, and members remain active.
-Some outside support is performed through the current GIZ support to COMIFAC What can be concluded from the 2022 assessment is: The various modules developed during the implementation of this project have enabled substantial reforms in forestry training institutes Several new specialization modules in forestry and environmental professions have been opened to offer more opportunities to students and allow Administrations and other user structures to dispose of new skills on new themes.
-Outcomes for Global Processes GFGs: 1, 5 and 6 SDGs: 4 (quality education), 8 (Decent work and Economic Growth), 9, 15.5, 15.7 Link to TICAD focus areas: 1, 4 and 5 (2) Benin PD 754/14 Rev.3 (F) Restoration and sustainable management of the Ramsar Site sacred forests 1017 and 1018.
-Focus: SFM and Protected areas Objective: 1.
+Some outside support is performed through the current GIZ support to COMIFAC What can be concluded from the 2022 assessment is: The various modules developed during the implementation of this project have enabled substantial reforms in forestry and environmental professions have been opened to offer more opportunities to students and allow Administrations and other user structures to dispose of new skills on new themes.
+Outcomes for Global Processes GFGs: 1, 5 and 6 SDGs: 4 (quality education), 8 (Decent work and Economic Growth), 9, 15.5, 15.7 (2) Benin PD 754/14 Rev.3 (F) Restoration and sustainable management of the Ramsar Site sacred Objective: 1.
 To ensure the sustainable management of sacred forests at Ramsar sites (1017 and 1018) by building the capacities of stakeholders to improve the living conditions of local populations.
-2. To contribute more broadly to FM of humid tropical forests in south Benin.
-3. To achieve better revenues from the forest resources Achieved: 42 sites of sacred forests have been legally recognized and demarcated Management plans are in place for the Ramsar sites, and a local management committee was established and about 160 ha of degraded sites were enriched with valuable and vulnerable tree species.
-Revenues from the forest have increased by 25% as a result of the project.
+1, 3, 4, 6 Achieved: 42 sites of sacred forests have been legally recognized and demarcated Management plans are in place for the Ramsar sites, and a local management committee was established and about 160 ha of degraded sites were enriched with valuable and vulnerable tree species.
+Boyonues from the forest have increased by 25% as a result of the project.
+Focus: SFM and Protected areas To contribute more broadly to FM of humid tropical forests in south Benin.
+To achieve better revenues from the forest resources Revenues from the forest have increased by 25% as a result of the project.
 Further, Local Community Protected Area status was applied for but not yet achieved, but this will help to meet the Benin NBSAP objective for PAs and contributing to the Aichi Target for area protected.